 I sincerely hope to help your furry little one, either in person with canine bodywork or through the information shared on my blog.

 If you live in Salt Lake City and are interested in booking a dog massage session, please reach out to me.
 I offer in-home dog massage in Salt Lake City.
-I also work inside of Animal Health VIPS at Jeremy Ranch for the convenience of Park City clients.
-Contact me for more information.

 Disclosure: I am not a veterinarian and do not diagnose or treat medical conditions.
 I am a Certified Canine Massage and Acupressure Practitioner.
 I work in partnership with your dog’s veterinarian, offering a complimentary service to the protocol designed by your dog’s veterinarian.